 The sound of her gasping, followed by her frantic footsteps, made my eyes snap open again.
-She had bolted from the railing and ran down the stairs I had come from.
+She had bolted away from the railing and ran down the stairs I'd come from.
 I whirled around to shout after her when I saw something from the corner of my eye—

 —the alien tooth dangling by its wire.
 It seemed as though it were floating some several feet away, but the longer I stared the more I could make out a definite shape behind it, a shimmering of air—

-And then the sound came to me, a deep and guttural growl that I had hoped never to hear again.
+And then there was the sound, that deep and guttural growl that I'd hoped never to hear again.

-I took one step towards the stairwell, and then another.
-A part of my mind was laughing with wild, horrified abandon, because the nightmare wasn't over.
-The other part was merely flooded with frightened trepidation.
-As I reached the top of the stairs the growling intensified, and suddenly the shape I was so afraid of materialized out of the shadows and shaped itself into something corporeal.
+I took one step toward the stairwell, and then another.
+A part of my mind was laughing with wild, horrified abandon, because the creeping sense of dread I'd felt was merited—the nightmare wasn't over.
+The other part was afraid.
+As I reached the top of the stairs the growling intensified, and suddenly the shape I was so dreaded materialized out of the shadows, shaping itself into something corporeal.

 It was Scar.

 "How …?"
-I breathed, for when I'd last seen him, he'd had one of the vile creatures clawing its way free of his chest.
+I breathed.
+The last I'd seen of him, he'd had one of alien creatures clawing its way free of his chest.
 "Why are you here?"
-I whispered then, trying very hard to suppress my urge to run far, far away.
+I whispered then, trying very hard to suppress my urge to turn heal and run headlong after Cora.

 He fell silent, head tilted to the side in the manner I was so familiar with.
-After a moment he tossed the fang to me, and I caught it last minute by the length of its wire.
-I stared at it, confused, before raising my eyes to the hunter before me.
+After a moment he tossed the fang to me.
+I caught it by the length of its wire.
+I stared at it, so very confused, before raising my eyes to the hunter before me.

-And found two more had materialized behind him.
+And found that two more had materialized behind him.

-I almost leapt backwards, and would have tottered and fell down the stairs had not I suddenly reached out with my arm to keep myself upright.
-The two predators behind Scar I hadn't seen before; they had the same marks on their masks as Scar, and all three of them wore the armor I was acquainted with.
+I almost leapt backwards, would have tottered and fell down the stairs had not I suddenly reached out with my arm to keep myself upright.
+The two predators behind Scar I had never seen before.
+They had the same marks on their masks as Scar—the same mark I now carried on my cheek—and all three of them wore similar armor.
 Bones, skulls, and other strange objects decorated their bodies, but one thing struck me in particular about the three of them: they carried no weapons that I could see.

-I had opened my mouth to say something, when abruptly the two new hunters vanished from view, their invisibility coating them like some sort of fluid.
+I had opened my mouth to voice another question when abruptly the two new hunters vanished from view, their invisibility coating them like some sort of fluid.
 Scar remained where he was a moment longer before inclining his head to me with a rattling trill, turning and concealing himself from view.
-I strained my eyes to watch the shimmer of air that indicated his presence as it made its way further down the deck before being swallowed completely by night.
+I strained my eyes to watch the shimmer of air that indicated his presence as it made its way further down the deck before being disappearing completely.
 By the time I remembered to breathe again, my entire body was trembling.

-I uncurled my white knuckled fingers from around the tooth clenched in my palm.
-Fighting panic, I stared hard at it, trying to convince myself that what had happened wasn't what I feared.
-There was no denying it, though … The predators were on board the ship to observe, and I had the very unnerving impression they were observing me.
+I uncurled my white knuckled fingers, staring down at the tooth in my palm.
+Fighting a surge of pure panic, I stared hard at it, trying to convince myself that what had happened wasn't what I feared.
+There was no denying it, though—the predators were on the ship to observe, and I had the very unnerving impression they were observing me.
 Observing me, and obviously waiting.